houjieth/SFFoodTruck/static/doc/design_doc.md

 Frontend Design
 ---------------
-We use Backbone.js for modeling or truck data and all views.
+We use Backbone.js for modeling or truck data and all views becuase:

+* We don't want to store the data in DOM and we don't want to doing extensive DOM manipulations in the frontend because it's hard to scale our project and painful to write.
+* We want to provide good interactive UI where the frontend handling the view changes as the user operates
+* We didn't chosse Angular or Ember because it's still a simple app.
+At this scale, Backbone is good enough to handle the event binding manually where as Angular or Ember is sort of overkilling.

 We extensively use Google Maps APIs to visualize the trucks on the map.
 The main logic is included inside `app.js`

 ### Models ###
 At the initial page load, we load and store all the trucks' information in a collection of `App.Truck` model.
 We also model the query in `App.Query` and query result in `App.QueryResultItem` and `App.QueryResultList` so we can use object-oriented way for interacting with the model.